 We realised then that to go further it was vital to control the whole process: bringing the land closer to the market, the market closer to the kitchen, the kitchen closer to the plate and the plate closer to the land.

 We entered the 21st-century sowing relationships and partnerships that have grown with us.
 In order to reach the world at large, we had to go even further in our conquest of the market.
 Together with our long-standing partners, but also with new companies, we have forged new paths: we concentrated extraction activities at Tagol; packaging at Sovena; and, in 2002, we acquired the assets of Agribética in Seville and integrated it into Sovena Ibérica de Aceites, which allowed us to produce even more and reach leaders in the Iberian Peninsula.
 Yet more was required.

 We acquired the assets of Simão & Companhia in 2004 with the objective of relaunching the Andorinha brand in the Brazilian market; and in 2005 we acquired 80% of the capital of East Coast Olive Oil, the largest importer and packager of olive oil in the USA.
 In that same year we created Tagol Ibérica de Aceites and in 2006 we acquired 80% of the capital of Exoliva, a company dedicated to the preparation and packaging of olives for export, in order to have a positive impact in Russia, Ukraine and the Middle East.

-Still in 2006, Tagol, in partnership with Bunge, creates BioColza, whose main activity is the extraction and refining of Colza (a type of Canola) oil and its sub-products.
+The future continued to guide our impact and relevance: in 2006, Tagol, in partnership with Bunge, established BioColza, whose main activity was the extraction of rapeseed and the marketing of resulting products.